whatchamacallem/debcargo-conf/rust_hacks.md

 # Scope of this document

-This documenta aims to document some nice "hacks" and tricks to employ when packaging crates.
+This document aims to document some nice "hacks" and tricks to employ when packaging crates.

 ## Patching crates